Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Proofs of the Theoretical Statements and further Discussion

 Here, we can see that \cref{eq:phdgn_converted} is indeed in a similar form as \cref{eq:neuraloscillator}.
 The only difference is in the additional matrix $\mM^{-1} = \nabla_{pp}^2H$, which depends only on $\mW_{\vp}$ (since $H$ is separable in $\vp,\vq$), and makes \cref{eq:phdgn_converted} more general than \cref{eq:neuraloscillator}.
 Finally, we define $\vz(t)$ as either $\vz(t) = \vy(t)$ or as obtained via a decoder $\vz(t) = \text{dec}(\vy(t))$.
 Hence, \model{} is a universal neural oscillator by \cref{thm:universality_original}.
 To conclude our proof, we need two extra observations.
 First, since $\vp(t) = \mM\dot\vq(t)$, \model{} is universal also in terms of $\vx = [\vq, \vp]^T$.
 Second, this result shows that \model{} is an operator that can convert an input signal $\vr(t,\vq)$ into any possible evolution, and it can be further extended to any map between the space of our interest $\R^{n\times d}$ to itself.
-For this, it is sufficient to consider the proof given in Appendix A of \citet{Lanthaler2023-NeuralOscillators} and recall the definition of $\bar{\vq}$, which adds the information on the initial condition through $\tilde{\vr}(t,\bar{\vq})$. \end{proof} \begin{remark} This proof also shows that \model{} can learn any possible transformation between the forcing terms and the dynamics of the physical system.
-Specifically, the Hamiltonian in \cref{eq:hamiltonian} can learn any transformation between continuous functions in $C([0,T],\R^{n\times d})$. \end{remark} There is an interesting interpretation of this result, which links the definition of \model{} in \cref{eq:port_hamiltonian} and the one of neural oscillators.
+For this, it is sufficient to consider the proof given in Appendix A of \citet{Lanthaler2023-NeuralOscillators} and recall the definition of $\bar{\vq}$, which adds the information on the initial condition through $\tilde{\vr}(t,\bar{\vq})$. \end{proof} \begin{remark} This proof also shows that \model{} can learn any possible transformation \rebuttal{with compact support} between the forcing terms and the dynamics of the physical system.
+Specifically, the Hamiltonian in \cref{eq:hamiltonian} can learn any transformation between continuous functions in $C([0,T],\R^{n\times d})$. \end{remark} \rebuttal{ \begin{remark} Like most Universality theorems for Neural networks or operators, our result requires the support of the operator $F$ to be a compact subspace of $\R^{n\times d}$.
+We argue that this assumption is not restrictive for our purposes, as we work with physical simulations.
+In particular, a subset $K\subset \R^{n\times d}$ is compact if it is closed and bounded.
+In our case, this means that there exists $A>0$ such that $\|\vq_0\|\leq A$ and $\|\vp_0\|\leq A$.
+It is reasonable to assume that in contained physical simulations, the scale of physical quantities is limited and that there is a limit to the energy inside or added to the system.
+Hence, these are fair assumptions for our purposes. \end{remark} } There is an interesting interpretation of this result, which links the definition of \model{} in \cref{eq:port_hamiltonian} and the one of neural oscillators.
 In particular, looking at the formulation in \cref{eq:phdgn_converted}, we see that all the terms that are outside the activation function play the same role as the input signal $\vr(t)$, defined in \cref{eq:neuraloscillator}.
 In our case, these terms contain the geometrical information and the external or driving forces acting on the system, as well as the initial condition.
 Hence, \model{} learns to transform these inputs into the desired dynamics.
 In this sense, the Hamiltonian learns how to propagate through the mesh the information from the initial conditions, geometry, and external forcing.

 Another interpretation comes directly from \cref{eq:final_second_order_proof} by looking at the state of each node $\vq_i$.
 In particular, we can interpret the state of neighboring nodes $\vq_j$, with $j\in\mathcal{N}(i)$, as the input function $\vu(t)$.
 Hence, \model{} learns how each node should behave in the simulation as a consequence of the influence of the neighboring nodes, dissipation, and forcing.